The Importance of Explicit Instructions

-Recipes vary on how specific they are when they give instructions about adding eggs to batter.
+Recipes vary on how specific they are when they give instructions about adding eggs to the batter.
 Eggs add emulsion and moisture to your batter, so they prevent the finished product from becoming dry.
-Extract makes batter more flavorful, so do not be tempted to substitute imitation flavorings for the real thing.
+Extract makes the batter more flavorful, so do not be tempted to substitute imitation flavorings for the real thing.
 (Imitation flavorings are much cheaper, but they will not produce the same flavor as a pure, quality extract.)

-Too often, the novice baker will pull eggs out of the refrigerator and add them to batter.
-Understanding the importance of room temperature eggs will help improve your baking.
-When the recipe asks for room temperature eggs, it is essential to make sure they are at the appropriate temperature because cold eggs can lengthen the cooking time of your product.
+Too often, the novice baker will pull eggs out of the refrigerator and add them to the batter.
+Understanding the importance of room-temperature eggs will help improve your baking.
+When the recipe asks for room-temperature eggs, it is essential to make sure they are at the appropriate temperature because cold eggs can lengthen the cooking time of your product.

-If you do not have time to leave your eggs out until they are room temperature, put them in a bowl of warm water.
+If you do not have time to leave your eggs out until they are at room temperature, put them in a bowl of warm water.
 After a few minutes, they will be warm enough to use.
 Additionally, room-temperature egg yolks are easier to break up and will combine more easily with egg whites than cold yolks.

 I usually crack eggs in another bowl before I add them to the mixing bowl.
-If any shells fall in the bowl, I can remove them before they are poured into the batter.
+If any shells fall into the bowl, I can remove them before they are poured into the batter.
 I use a colored bowl for eggs with white shells and a white bowl for eggs with brown shells.
 The bowl’s color contrast makes it easy to see stray shells.